 These generally require that you make well above the minimum wage and perform certain job duties.

 If you have been misclassified as exempt, you may be able to file a misclassification lawsuit.
-California employees are frequently misclassified as exempt by employers who want to minimize their costs.
+California employees are frequently misclassified as exempt by employers seeking to minimize costs.

 - your employer knowingly and intentionally failed to comply with the state of California’s pay stub requirements, and